U.S. Legislation Threatening Aquaculture Farming In The Pacific – VIDEO

 [hdvideo id=180]

-By John Zedkaia, this Marshall Islands Correspondent
+By John Zedkaia, Marshall Islands Correspondent

 Legislation pending in the United States Congress is threatening Aquaculture farming industries in the Pacific as it proposes to ban certain species of corals and clams.